r-lib/rig/README.md

 -   Works on macOS, Windows and Linux (Ubuntu and Debian).
 -   Install multiple R versions, select the default one.
--   Select R version to install using symbolic names: `devel`, `release`, `oldrel`, etc.
+-   Select R version to install using symbolic names: `devel`, `next`, `release`, `oldrel`, etc.
 -   Run multiple versions *at the same* time using quick links.
 E.g.
     `R-4.1` or `R-4.1.2` starts R 4.1.x.
 Quick links are automatically